winkeung/C-Concepts/C_Concepts_Part1.md

 | 110      | 2^3  |
 | 111      | (inf/nan)  |

+Click on the image and click "RAW" to view the picture in seperate browser window:

 ![Alt text](./float_real_no_line.svg)

+Noted that the black marks (taller one) are affected by the how big and how small exp field can represent, the number of blue marks between black marks is affected by number of bits in fraction field.

 # **There is ONLY 1-D Array in C. There is no Multi-Dimensional Array in C but Nested 1-D Array**